Dr. Obaje holding Glucosamine Molecule (Model)

 The big challenge was how to deliver this important biological molecule to the body.

 - Delivering Glucosamine orally, which was the predominant method at that time, was ineffective due to low absorption of Glucosamine in the digestive track.

-- Also, the acidity of Glucosamine compounds could create gastric toxicity and other side effects
+- Also, the acidity of Glucosamine compounds could create gastric toxicity and other side effects when taken orally

 - You cannot inject Glucosamine compounds directly into the blood stream.